cinemascience/cinema_scope/readme.md

 appropriate tools are installed).
 Edit the code and run `make` to create executables.

+## Settings

+This application looks for a settings file at `$HOME/.cinema/scope/settings.ini` for an INI-style settings file.

 ## Contacts

 Contact us at `cinema_dev@lanl.gov` with questions.
 Issues may be added to the